kikkipedia/VueTriviaGame/README.md

 This finished product was containerized and is accessible via Heroku at this link: https://frozen-sea-00856.herokuapp.com/

-Authors Kristin Åkerlund and Daniel Dumville
+Authors Kristin Åkerlund (https://github.com/kikkipedia) and [Daniel Dumville](https://github.com/Dandandumdum) :handshake: